zenodo/developers.zenodo.org/source/includes/resources/records/_representation.md

 ### Representation

-The Records ressource is used to search through published records.
+The Records resource is used to search through published records.